Seaford line

-The Seaford railway line is a suburban commuter line in Adelaide, South Australia.
+The Seaford line is a commuter railway line in the city of Adelaide, South Australia.
+It is the city's second longest metropolitan railway line at 35.9 km.

 History

 Before the extension of the line to Noarlunga Centre in 1978, the Willunga line ran from Hallett Cove station on a different route through Reynella, Morphett Vale and Hackham to Willunga (south-east of Noarlunga).
 It closed in 1969 and in September 1972 a track-removal train removed the tracks, and for six years Noarlunga had no train service.

 The South Australian Railways and its successor, the State Transport Authority, extended the current railway southwards in stages from Hallett Cove to cater for increasing residential development in the southern area.
 Opening dates for passenger services were: Hallett Cove Beach on 30 June 1974; Christie Downs on 25 January 1976 (This was a temporary terminus just north of Beach Road and adjacent to Hyacinth Crescent, and was in a different location to the current Christie Downs station, which opened in November 1981.); and Noarlunga Centre on 2 April 1978.

 Prior to 2014, most trains were operated by 3000 class railcars augmented at times by 2000 class railcars.
 Since the electrification of the line, the latter are no longer authorised to operate on the line.
-Most services are now operated by A-City electric multiple units.
+Most services are now operated by 4000 class electric multiple units.
 A number of railcars needed for peak-hour services are now stabled overnight in secure sidings at Port Stanvac, north of Lonsdale station, and at a much bigger facility adjacent to Seaford Meadows.
 The last freight trains on the line, to and from Port Stanvac Refinery, ceased in the late 1990s.

 Re-sleepering and electrification

 In 2008, the State Government announced a plan to upgrade and electrify the Seaford line with the Federal Government also to provide funding.
 In December 2009, Stage 1 of the Noarlunga line upgrade was completed between Adelaide and Brighton.
 This work saw the track removed, with the track bed and track renewed.
 Dual gauge sleepers were laid to allow for the line to be converted to standard gauge at a future date.
 Stage 2 commenced in February 2011 with the line closed for six months and continued the upgrade works between Oaklands and Noarlunga.
 Most stations (Brighton, Seacliff, Marino, Marino Rocks and Lonsdale) received a minor upgrade due to the presence of asbestos in many station shelters, necessitating their replacement.

 On 2 January 2013, the line closed to allow for its electrification and extension, with trains being replaced by bus services.
 Rail services resumed on 1 December 2013.
 The completed project was opened by the South Australian Transport and Infrastructure Minister Tom Koutsantonis on 18 January 2014.
 Electric train services commenced in February 2014 after testing was completed on the line.
-At the time, only four A-City electric multiple units had entered service, so most services continued to be operated by 3000 class railcars.
+At the time, only four 4000 class electric multiple units had entered service, so most services continued to be operated by 3000 class railcars.